100+ Best Fundraising Ideas for Everyone in 2024

 26. Give it Up

-While simple, this fundraising idea is incredibly effective at raising money.
-Ask your members to give up (arguably) modern luxuries for a week or a month: coffee, eating out, going out for drinks, an afternoon candy bar, weekend movie nights, and donate instead.
+While simple, this fundraising idea is incredibly effective at bringing in donations.
+Ask your supporters to give up modern luxuries – think coffee, eating out, going out for drinks, an afternoon candy bar, weekend movie nights, and more – for a week or month.
+They then donate the cost of these luxuries to your organization!

 You can also turn this into a peer-to-peer fundraiser by having your participants collect pledges from their friends and family.

-It would be ideal if you could set up a text-to-donate system so that the participants can text to donate each time they would have indulged in their ‘luxury’.
-This makes it much easier to give.
+It would be ideal if you could set up a text-to-donate system so that the participants can simply send a text to give each time they would have indulged in their ‘luxury’.
+This makes it much easier to stay on top of giving!

-Watch this Donorbox video to successfully run a ‘Give it up’ campaign for your mission.
+Watch this Donorbox video to learn how to successfully run a ‘Give it up’ campaign for your mission.

 Fundraising Potential: +++